open-feature/openfeature.dev/blog/2024-03-13-accouncing-web-v1.md

 Feature flagging commonly leverages relevant contextual data like a user id, location, or browser type to enable powerful targeting capabilities.
 In OpenFeature, we refer to this as the evaluation context.
-On the web or mobile, evaluation context typically remains constant for the duration of a user session; this is known as the static-context paradigm.
+On the web or mobile, the evaluation context typically remains constant for the duration of a user session; this is known as the static-context paradigm.
 This paradigm represents a simple, flexible, and powerful way of thinking about client-side feature flag evaluation.
 In particular, it was designed to support robust caching, with consideration for slow networks, and with high fault tolerance.
 This ensures minimal overhead and consistently fast feature flag evaluations.